Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 This process can be quite difficult, so there will be an [entire page](video-encoding.md) dedicated to it.

-None of the codecs mentioned here need to be installed.
+None of the encoders mentioned here need to be installed.
 Just save the executable(s) somewhere for later.

-For now, all you need to know is which codecs exist and which ones you want to use.
+For now, all you need to know is which codecs exist and which encoders you want to use.

-The codec used most commonly is x264, an implementation of the h.264 standard.
+The codec used most commonly is h.264, and the most popular h.264 encoder is x264.
 The most recent builds can be found on [VideoLAN's site][x264vlan].
 Pick the most recent build for your operating system.
 At the time of writing this,